Dietetic Internship Program

 Suite 2190, Chicago, IL 60606-6995

-The MSDI program starts in the fall semester and continues throughout the first academic calendar year (including the following summer) with graduate courses.
-Starting in September of the second year, MSDI interns will then follow the schedule for the stand-alone internship program (see above).
-Additional graduate courses may be required during the second year.
+The MSDI program begins in the fall with graduate courses during the first academic year.
+In September of the second year, you’ll transition into the supervised practice schedule that matches the standalone internship program.
+Some additional graduate courses may also be required during your second year.

 Verification statements will be provided to interns upon graduation when all of the following have been completed to the satisfaction of the internship faculty: